-YEAR ENDED 31 DECEMBER 2018 (Expressed in Jamaican dollar unless otherwise indicated)
+As at 31 December 2018 (Expressed in Jamaican dollars unless otherwise indicated)

 1. IDENTIFICATION

 tTech Limited (the "Company") is a limited liability company, which was incorporated under the Jamaican Companies Act and is domiciled in Jamaica with registered office located at 691⁄2 Harbour Street, Kingston, Jamaica.